1app.energy Blog

 What Octopus Agile actually offers

 Agile prices your electricity in 30-minute slots based on wholesale market conditions.
-On some days, overnight slots can beat a fixed overnight tariff.
-On high-wind or high-solar days, some slots can even go negative — Octopus pays you to consume electricity.
+On some days and in some regions, overnight slots can beat a fixed overnight tariff.
+On high-wind or high-solar days, some slots can even go negative, meaning eligible consumption in those slots may be credited rather than charged.

 On expensive days — cold snaps, low wind, high demand — Agile can also become expensive.
-As of March 11, 2026, Octopus's public Agile page highlights a range from negative prices up to around 67p/kWh, depending on region and market conditions.
+Octopus's Agile page is the right place to check the current regional pricing range before relying on any comparison.

-Agile can beat Go on some nights, but the variance is significant and the result depends on actual daily slots, season and region.
+Agile can beat Go on some nights, days and regions, but the variance is significant and the result depends on actual daily slots, season, usage and region.

 The key variable: can your battery act automatically?